Sep-Fading/arch-dot-files/README.md

 Highly recommend having pywalfox on firefox to auto theme it too.

 There are some other stuff in there like waybar theming you can play around and add more stuff, I like mine simple and functional.

+There is a shell script that snap shots the dotfiles I use into here, you can adjust as you like if you have other config files you want in your own dotfiles you can just copy this.